ADVERTISEMENTS:

-This article will help you to differentiate between private company and public company.
+This article will help you to learn about the difference between a private company and a public company.

 The minimum number of persons required to form a private company is two.